BEHAVIORAL HEALTH CLINICIAN II

 This recruitment will remain open on a continuous basis until the needs of the County are met.
-Candidates who are placed on the eligible list will remain on the eligible list for six (6) months and may be considered/referred for selection/hiring interviews.
-After six (6) months, candidates must reapply to receive further consideration.
+Candidates who are placed on the eligible list will remain on the eligible list for one (1) year and may be considered/referred for selection/hiring interviews.
+After one (1) year, candidates must reapply to receive further consideration.
 HEALTH CARE AGENCY

 The County of Orange Health Care Agency

 is a dynamic organization dedicated to creating and supporting an environment that promotes the achievement of optimal individual, family and community health.
-Under the direction of the Agency Director, a new and dynamic executive team with an organizational structure comprised of seven service areas - Finance and Administrative, Behavioral Health, Correctional Health, Medical Health Services, Office of Care Coordination, Public Health and Strategy and Special Projects - is committed to meeting the health needs of the diverse Orange County community.
-BEHAVIORAL HEALTH SERVICES
+Under the direction of the Agency Director, a new and dynamic executive team with an organizational structure comprised of seven service areas - Finance and Administrative, Mental Health And Recovery Services, Correctional Health, Medical Health Services, Office of Care Coordination, Public Health and Strategy and Special Projects - is committed to meeting the health needs of the diverse Orange County community.
+MENTAL HEALTH AND RECOVERY SERVICES

 Division consists of three service areas, Adult and Older Adult Behavioral Health, Authority and Quality Improvement Services and Children, Youth & Prevention Services which provide a culturally competent and client-centered system of behavioral health services for all eligible county residents in need of treatment for alcohol and other drug abuse and mental health care.
 THE OPPORTUNITY